-Trofimuk is rumoured to have been a founding father of Edmonton’s Raving Poets movement, which was an open-stage poetry event held in a bar, with the poets backed up by the Raving Poets Band.
+Trofimuk is a founding father of Edmonton’s Raving Poets movement, which was an open-stage poetry event held in a bar, with the poets backed up by the Raving Poets Band.
 He played piano (badly but with temerity) in the Raving Poets band.

 Trofimuk has recently taken up kayaking.
 He loves maps, and charts.
 He really likes new bed sheets.
 He’s a huge fan of single malt whisky.
 He loves paper, and journals.
 He has been known to smoke Cuban cigars.
 If you offer him wine, he’ll very likely accept.
 When he wakes up, he is delighted to be alive.
 He will very often say things like: It has been so delightful to have lived — to have been alive.

 Thomas Trofimuk is an Edmonton writer who does not come lightly to the blank page.
-He has three books out in the world (The 52nd Poem, Doubting Yourself to the Bone, and Waiting for Columbus) and has just completed a fourth, This is All a Lie, to be published in fall 2017.
-He’s a long-time teacher at Youthwrite, and a world famous, spasmodic dancer who trained with the Bolshoi Ballet Company.
+He has three books out in the world (The 52nd Poem, Doubting Yourself to the Bone, and Waiting for Columbus) and a fourth novel, This is All a Lie, published in fall 2017.
+He’s a long-time teacher at Youthwrite, and a world-famous, spasmodic dancer who very likely trained with the Bolshoi Ballet Company.